Masterwill21/Masterwill21/README.md

 - 👋 Hi, I’m @Masterwill21
 - 👀 I’m interested in coding, modding and tech.
-- 🌱 I’m currently learning Java, PHP and others
+- 🌱 I’m currently learning Python, Java, HTML, CSS, PHP and others
 - 💞️ I'm looking to graduate from MisionTic 2022
 - 📫 How to reach me: by mail :stuck_out_tongue_closed_eyes: